Cyber Insurance Readiness Checklist

 - Regular automated backups (at least daily)

-- Offsite or cloud backup copies (air-gapped from production)
+- Offsite or cloud backup copies protected from normal user deletion

 - Backup encryption